-(g) (Interest Rate Switching and Switching Between Housing Loan Product Types) Fixed rate loans will automatically convert to variable rate loans at the end of the fixed rate period as specified in the related loan documentation, unless the Borrower elects another fixed rate period.

-Borrowers may switch between certain housing loan products.
-This may involve conversion from a variable rate to a fixed rate or vice versa.

-(h) (Switching to an Investment or owner-occupied Housing Loan) A Borrower may request to switch the use of the Mortgaged Property from owner-occupied property to investment or vice versa.
+- (A) the substitute property subject to the Mortgage satisfies the Eligibility Criteria at the time the new Mortgage is entered into; - (B) the Mortgage over the substitute property is granted by the Borrower simultaneously with the discharge of the original Mortgage; and - (C) the substitute property is acceptable to the Mortgage Insurer (if applicable). - (g) (Interest Rate Switching and Switching Between Housing Loan Product Types) Fixed rate loans will automatically convert to variable rate loans at the end of the fixed rate period as specified in the related loan documentation, unless the Borrower elects another fixed rate period. - Borrowers may switch between certain housing loan products.
+This may involve conversion from a variable rate to a fixed rate or vice versa. - (h) (Switching to an Investment or Owner-Occupied Housing Loan) A Borrower may request to switch the use of the Mortgaged Property from owner-occupied property to investment or vice versa.
 Westpac requires notification from the Borrower of a switch from an owner-occupied to investment Housing Loan and reserves the right to change the interest rate or the fees charged with respect to the Housing Loan.
 Westpac may from time to time review the product classification of a loan as owner-occupied or investment, for example, for changes in borrower circumstance such as residential address.
-As a result of these reviews, a loan may switch from an owner-occupied product to investment, or vice versa.
+Westpac may also review the classification in response to changes in regulatory reporting guidelines or requirements.
+As a result of these reviews, a loan may switch from an owner-occupied product to investment or vice versa.
 The loan will remain an asset of the Trust after the switch.